-If youre casting a sinking version of a plug, its very useful to know how fast it sinks.
+If you’re baitcasting a sinking version of a plug, it’s very useful to know how fast it sinks.

 Search for fish at various depths.
 When you get a strike, focus on at that level for at least the next few casts.
 Vary the speed of retrieve; try short sprints followed by a period of steady winding.
 Then stop for a few seconds to allow the lure to sink deeper, and move the rod from side to side to change its direction.

 Remember that you’re trying to imitate the action of a small, injured and frightened fish, separated from the relative safety of its shoal.